-Walking through the door, you’re greeted with the warmth a crackling fire and the overwhelming feeling that you are at home.
+The wooden walls promise you a snug mountain escape, the light glows through the curtains and the deep blue of a mountain evening lingers all around.
+Walking through the door, you’re greeted by a picture-perfect interior, the warmth of a crackling fire and the overwhelming feeling that you are at home.

+Your tasks for the next few days are straightforward: embrace a hearty day of adventure and then return to your cozy cabin and snuggle down by the fire.
 With a variety of cozy cabin-style accommodations in Banff National Park, you’ll finally find a place where you can escape from the rush of a modern world and harken back to a more simple time.

 So where do you begin?

-Frontcountry cabins are your typical holiday chalet-style.
-Simply drive your vehicle to the front door and use your cabin as a cozy basecamp for local area adventures.
+Frontcountry cabins are holiday chalet-style.
+Simply drive your vehicle to the front door and use your cabin as a cozy basecamp for local adventures.
 Frontcountry cabins offer a perfect balance of easy access, while also providing the feeling of being off the beaten path.